vantage-sh/docs.vantage.sh/docs/budgets.md

     <img alt="A budget is displayed as a trend line on the Cost Report in the console" width="100%" src="/img/cost-report-budget.png" />
 </div>

 Budgets are displayed as a yellow line on the graph in the cumulative, daily, weekly, and monthly views on a Cost Report.
-The dotted portion of the line corresponds to the forecasted future budget, which you can track against your forecasted costs.
+The dotted portion of the line corresponds to the future budget, which you can track against your forecasted costs.

 :::note
-The following note applies to budgets on Cost Reports:

-- If you select the **Weekly** view, you may see the budget line dip for the first and last week of the month.
-This is because budgets are metered per day
+If you select the **Weekly** view, you may see the budget line dip for the first and last week of the month.
+This is because budgets are metered per day.

 :::